 - Red Fox

 Both the forested areas and coastal areas support wetlands and they are the primary habitat for the state’s amphibian and reptile population.
 Because of it’s northern climate Michigan supports a modest amount of both amphibian and reptile species.
 The painted turtle, pictured, is the official state reptile.
+It is also one of ten native turtle species.

 A few identification clues might help the process.
 For example, on average, the American Toad has spots on the underside of the chin and top of chest.
 The picture shows the toad to have the spots.
 Therefore, the toad is tentatively identified as the American Toad.